noahzarro/netsec/exercises/ex10-IoT_supplychain/exercise-10.md

 *Solution:* Your solution here

--  \[2\] "We are scrambling to discover how the code was introduced and at this point it seems like a coding oversight" said Zak Wood, Trendnet’s director of marketing.
+- (2 points) "We are scrambling to discover how the code was introduced and at this point it seems like a coding oversight" said Zak Wood, Trendnet’s director of marketing.
 Do you believe this is the case?